-Stephen’s 2018 performances include: Belmonte in The abduction from the Seraglio; Leandro in La Cifra; Captain Richard Warrington in Naughty Marietta; Carl Jensen in The Yellow Star; and the featured tenor soloist in Beethoven’s 9th Symphony.
+His 2018 credits include: Belmonte in The abduction from the Seraglio; Leandro in La Cifra; Captain Richard Warrington in Naughty Marietta; Carl Jensen in The Yellow Star; and the featured tenor soloist in Beethoven’s 9th Symphony.
 Stephen recently made his Long Island Opera debut singing Camille in The Merry Widow.
 He also just made his Maryland Lyric Opera debut singing Kaspar in their December 2016 production of Amahl and the Night Visitors.

 His other recent credits include Fenton in Falstaff, and Don Ramiro in Cinderella, both with Bronx Opera.
 Stephen was a member of the 2015 Fargo-Moorhead Opera Young Artist Program.
 In 2014 he made his Canadian opera debut singing Lysander in Brittens’ Midsummer Night’s Dream.
-His other engagements include singing with Brooklyn Summer Opera Festival as Don Ottavio in Don Giovanni, New York Opera Exchange as Dr. Blind in Die Fledermaus; Ballad of Baby Doe (President Chester Arthur) with Opera Bozeman; Ecclitico in Haydn’s Il Mondo Della Luna, and Ernesto in scenes from Don Pasquale.
+His other engagements include singing with Brooklyn Summer Opera Festival as Don Ottavio in Don Giovanni, New York Opera Exchange as Dr. Blind in DieFledermaus; Ballad of Baby Doe (President Chester Arthur) with Opera Bozeman; Ecclitico in Haydn’s Il Mondo Della Luna, and Ernesto in scenes from Don Pasquale.
 He has also sung various oratorios throughout the country.

 In 2009 he won First Prize at the NATS competition Northwest.